Get the worry-free services and expert support you need to start your business in Washington today.

 C corporations provide liability protection, but they also tax your business twice — once at the corporate level and once on the members’ personal tax returns.

-With more separation between business and personal assets, and without the double taxation that can happen in C corporations, some entrepreneurs prefer starting an LLC.
-While annual state filings are required for both LLCs and corporations, the LLC can be a great way to minimize taxes, shield your personal assets, and better position your company for success.
+With more separation between business and personal assets, and without the taxation that can happen in C corporations, some entrepreneurs prefer starting an LLC.
+While annual state filings are required for both LLCs and corporations, the LLC can be a great way to minimize taxes, shield your assets, and better position your company for success.

 Every startup’s costs are different, but some of the most common ones include:

 Whether you’re working in your own first and last name, location, services, or branding message, there’s no one way to name your company.
 A business name will take a lot of consideration since this is what the public will know you as.
 Be sure to come up with a list of possible names and think about how each will work in your favor.

 Your startup can’t adopt a name already in use, and there can be legal repercussions if you do.
 As you consider business names, start with the Washington Secretary of State Business Entity Search.

 Need some time to sort out required filings?
 For $30, Washington will let for-profit entities reserve a name for 180 days.
 We can also reserve your business name.

-As part of your branding, you may also consider a trade name, known as a “doing business as” (DBA).
+As part of your branding, you may also consider a trade name, known as a “doing business as” (DBA) name.
 That can help you do business under a more marketable name while using a different one for your overall company.

 Prior to opening your doors, your LLC, corporation, or DBA will need to be registered with the state.
-Depending on your industry or profession, you may need to file for a state business license from the Washington Department of Revenue, and there’s a $90 fee for your license application.
+Depending on your industry or profession, you may need to file for a state business license from the Washington Department of Revenue, and there’s a fee for your license application.
 Different industries may have other licensing requirements, too.

 Washington does levy other business taxes, so include quarterly and annual tax planning as part of your cost forecasts.

-For $20, the Washington Secretary of State can also send a Certificate of Existence for your organization.
-This certificate proves that your company is in good standing with the State.
+The Washington Secretary of State’s office can send you a Certificate of Existence for your organization.
+This certificate proves that your company is in good standing with the state.
 Your county or city may have other zoning and permitting requirements to follow.

 Along with state filings, you can get a federal employer identification number (EIN) from the IRS.
 This serves as your federal tax ID number that you’ll use when paying taxes, but you can also use it when opening business bank accounts, such as setting up checking accounts and credit cards.
-These can help you start managing cash flow and build credit for your company, too.
-For sole proprietors, however, you can opt to use your social security number as your tax ID, if you prefer.
+This is a great option if you prefer not to handle your personal and business expenses with a single account.

 Opening your doors is one thing, but how will you make customers aware of your company?
-Even more importantly, how will you convince people to try your products and services over your competitors’?
+Even more importantly, how will you convince people to try your products and services over your competitors?